facebookThe Ultimate Travel Hacks Guide To Save Money On Your Overseas Trips!

 • Kayak.sg

-• Expedia.com.sg
+• Expedia.com.sg.

-Personally, I’m not too much of a fan of such third-party websites as you’ll never know if your booking actually went through with the airline.
-Thus, I usually use them to suss out which airlines are cheaper then and book directly with the airline.
+Personally, I’m not too much of a fan of such third-party websites, as you’ll never know if your booking actually went through with the airline.
+Thus, I usually use them to suss out which airlines are cheaper and then book directly with the airline.

 Some of us may also know of the “go incognito” or “use VPN” method to get a flight cheaper because of currency conversions and whatnot.

-However, there is a risk that the airline may not honour your tickets (as with the fiasco of some cheapos buying super cheap business class tickets due to technical errors) and you may not be able to get help if you do need it locally.
+However, there is a risk that the airline may not honour your tickets (as with the fiasco of some cheapos buying super cheap business class tickets due to technical errors), and you may not be able to get help if you do need it locally.
 So I’d avoid that risk.

-The real way to get cheaper flights though, is to do the following (with reference to a flight to Japan):
+The real way to get cheaper flights, though, is to do the following (with reference to a flight to Japan):

 Book Early

-When it comes to flight booking, the common tip is to book your flight at least two to three months earlier for cheaper fares.
+Regarding flight booking, the common tip is to book your flight at least two to three months earlier for cheaper fares.

 What Days Are Flights Cheapest?